 “They (the Chinese) are not careful about cleanliness, and they do not wash themselves with water when they have done their necessities; but they only wipe themselves with paper.”

-By the 14th century, massive quantities of sheeted paper were being produced in China.
-In other parts of the world, cleaning up after doing one’s business was accomplished with whatever was handy: paper (more readily available after the printing press was invented), cloth, moss, wool, hemp, wood shavings, shells, sticks, leaves, grass, hay, feathers, corn cobs, snow, and so on.
+By the 14th century massive quantities of sheeted paper was being produced in China.
+Still, in other parts of the world cleaning up after doing one’s business was accomplished with whatever was handy.
+Paper, maybe, but also cloth, moss, wool, hemp, wood shavings, shells, sticks, leaves, grass, hay, feathers, catalog pages, snow, or even a hand!
+Eew!!
 Water, of course, when available was the preferred cleaning substance.
 The Roman public bathrooms kept a sponge adhered to a stick soaking in a bucket of saltwater that would be reused by everyone.
 Blech!
 In 1857 Joseph Gayetty sold the first factory-made paper in the US; loose, flat sheets with instilled medicated aloe!
 Nice.
 But the first patent for rolled, perforated paper (branded ‘The Standard’) goes to Seth Wheeler of Albany, NY.
 Between 1871-1883 he obtained a number of patents including ones for the dispenser tubes and brackets, and his company is the first of its kind.
 The rest, as they say, is history!

 Wikipedia: Toilet – start here and follow the links for tons of info